andreidumitrescu95/Python-Pathfinding-Algorithm-Visualizer/README.md

 # Python Pathfinding Algorithm Visualizer

-I built this application for two main reasons: to get much more accomodated with python and to
+I built this application in order to get much more accomodated with Python and Pygame and to have a much better understanding of the nature of various pathfinding algorithms through visualization.

 ## The Project